Lupus Diet: Food List, Meal Plan & Which Foods to Avoid

-A lupus diet prioritizes the intake of foods that are rich in fiber, vitamin A, vitamin D and omega 3.
-These are nutrients with naturally antioxidant and anti-inflammatory action that can help to reduce inflammation and prevent possible complications of the disease, such as weight gain, high blood pressure, atherosclerosis and diabetes.
+A lupus diet focuses on eating foods that are rich in fiber, vitamin A, vitamin D, and omega-3.
+These nutrients have natural antioxidant and anti-inflammatory properties that can help manage inflammation and lower the risk of complications like weight gain, high blood pressure, and diabetes.

 Imagem ilustrativa número 1